Princess and I: Plot

-As Mikay is having a hard time forgetting her past, King Anand tasks Gino to do everything for Mikay to make her happy.
-Gino replies determined that he wouldn't stop till he succeeds in his mission.
-So, Gino plans, with the King's permission, to give Mikay a chance to spend Christmas with her family in the Philippines.
-Meanwhile, Alicia and her husband Edward also returns from the United States, with an adopted child named Angelo.
-As both the Maghirang and Dela Rosa Family are spending Christmas, Alicia decides to bring Gino to the United States to have a new life because she can no longer withstand seeing her son's feelings being crushed every time.
-But Gino couldn't accept his mother's decision and gets mad at her for interfering with his life.
-When Mikay and Gino get into a little spat, Gino feels rejected and decides to think about actually going to the US.
-When Mikay finds out about this, she is devastated.
-She is afraid to lose the person who has been there for her all the time.
-And determined to make it up to him, at least before he goes away, she decides to plan him a little surprise.
-She pretends to steal his shades and have him chase her, thus leading him into a garden which is decorated to look like a hotdog stand; to remind him of the reason where they first became close.
-She even wears the blue bear suit that Gino wore when they went to Enchanted Kingdom and even sings him his favorite song.
-Gino is touched and soon forgives Mikay, as she tells him that she doesn't ever want him to think that he is just for rebound.
-They become close once again and become almost inseparable.
-But Mikay's sisters, Bianca and Dindi, are worried that Mikay might hurt Gino again, for they can really see the boy's efforts to get to Mikay.
-Mikay assures to them that she will no longer hurt Gino's feelings and eventually both Mikay and Gino become closer and Mikay is able to smile once again.
+King Anand assigns Gino to do everything for Mikay to make her happy.
+Gino plans to give Mikay a chance to spend Christmas with her family in the Philippines.
+Meanwhile, Alicia and her husband Edward return from the United States with an adopted child named Angelo.
+When Mikay finds out about this, she is devastated and decides to plan him a little surprise.
+She pretends to steal his shades and lead him into a garden decorated to look like a hotdog stand, wearing the blue bear suit that Gino wore when they went to Enchanted Kingdom.
+Gino is touched and forgives Mikay, as she tells him that she does not ever want him to think that he is just for rebound.
+Mikay assures her sisters that she will no longer hurt Gino's feelings and eventually both Mikay and Gino become closer and Mikay is able to smile once again.